Landing zone and root drive

 - service smbd start

-#5 Updated by VirtualMe about 10 years ago
+#5 Updated by VirtualMe over 10 years ago

 Not sure how long restarting the services would take, but could this also be used/shoehorned into having the landing zone be in one of the Greyhole shares?
 Then the initial copy of a file from the network would land in its destination and would only require n - 1 additional copies instead of n.
 So for shares that are set to have 2 copies of files, it would only require one additional copy instead of two.

-#6 Updated by gboudreau about 10 years ago
+#6 Updated by gboudreau over 10 years ago

 No, this can't be done at this time.
 This would require the Samba VFS module to be much more intelligent than it is now, which would mean copying some of Greyhole's PHP code into C, to be able to take a decision on where to place the file.